fanbyprinciple/d2l-fanbyprinciple/ch8_recurrent_neural_networks/readme.md

 5. Human interact in sequential nature, they trade blows on twitter sequentially.

 - we need statistical tool to deal with all these data.

+Autoregressive models - models that perform regression on themselves.
+That is we consider them for a small time window Tau.
+If Tau is one we have a Markov model.
+Latent Autoregressive Models - It keeps a summary ht of past observations, and at the same time update ht in addition to prediction xt

+We predict this on the assumption that dynamics of the sequence wont change.
+This is called stationary.

+Causality means that reverse would also be true.Going back and predicting in reverse through model would also work.